realA10001986/Time-Circuits-Display/README.md

 In this case, head to the Config Portal and
 - set the **_Time Cycling Interval_** to OFF
-- check or uncheck **_Make time travel persistent_** depending on whether you care about keeping the displayed times across reboots/power cycles.

 >Note that *actual* time travel is not supported.